Guildford Park Secondary School: Clubs

+Guildford Park Secondary School offers more than 20 clubs, including Garden Club, Art Club, and more.

 Programs

 After School Tutoring

-Guildford Park Secondary has an after-school tutoring program that is free for the students.
-Students can receive tutoring Tuesday, Wednesday, or Thursday between 2:45 and 4:15 pm in the library.
-Senior Students can also apply to be a tutor and help other students.
+Guildford Park Secondary School has an after-school tutoring program that is free for the students.
+Students can receive tutoring on Tuesday, Wednesday, or Thursday between 2:45 and 4:15 pm in the library.
+Senior Students can also apply to be tutors and help other students.
 Students who are tutors are paid for their help and receive their payment in a scholarship at the end of the year.

 Aboriginal Student Support

 Guildford Park Secondary has an Aboriginal Student Support Team which includes an Aboriginal Support Teacher, two Aboriginal Youth Care Workers, a Counsellor, and a Vice-Principal.
 The team provides academic, emotional-social, and cultural support for Aboriginal students.
 The office is located in the main school foyer and students can connect with members of the team at the office throughout the school day.

-Extra-Curriculum
+Extra-Curriculars

 Athletics

 The Athletics Department at Guildford Park provides students with opportunities to represent the school in multiple sport activities.
 Guildford Park participates in the following extra-curricular sports: Soccer, Freestyle Wrestling, Volleyball, Rugby, Basketball, Badminton, Ultimate Frisbee, Ball Hockey, and Ice Hockey.
-The Guildford Park wrestling team has won provincial high-school championships in 2004, 2008, and 2009 and has consistently finished the top ten every year.
+The Guildford Park wrestling team has won provincial high-school championships in 2004, 2008, and 2009 and has consistently finished as part of top ten every year.
 The Guildford Park ice hockey team won the division championship for Surrey High School Hockey League in 2014.

-2019-2020 Guildford Park Athletics Teams: